wvanderp/notes/technical-docs/Downloading-from-instagram.md

 ## filtering the images

-the one downside of this method is that it captures all images. so also all small profile pictures and layout images come through. you can filter with your favorite tools.
+the one downside of this method is that it captures all images. so also all small profile pictures and layout images come through. you can filter with your favourite tools.
 I just use the windows file explorer and sort by size. then I can just select all the small images and delete them.